-While Pathway is made for processing unbounded streaming data, static data can be used for testing and debugging purposes.
+While Pathway is made for processing bounded and unbounded streaming data, entirely static data can also be used for testing and debugging purposes.
 This article explains what are those two modes -streaming and static- and their differences.

-Pathway is a streaming framework and thus is purposely designed to work with streaming data.
+Pathway is purposely designed to work with streaming data.
 However, working in the streaming mode may not be the most convenient way to test and debug your application.
 To ease testing and debugging, Pathway provides a static mode which allows you to manipulate static and finite data.
 In the following, you are going to see what lies behind those terms, their differences, and how to use both modes.

-Let's start with a brief explanation of Pathway' computation graph.
-In Pathway, the processing pipeline that you define is modeled using a graph.
+Let's start with a brief explanation of Pathway's computation graph.
+In Pathway, the processing pipeline (dataflow) that you define is modeled using a graph.
 This graph, called the computation graph, models the different transformation steps performed on the data.
-Each node is either a table, an operation performed on one or more tables (e.g. a transformer), or a connector.
+Each node is either an operation performed on one or more tables (e.g. a transformer), or a connector.

 For example, consider the following scenario: you have two tables containing the ages (in T1) and the countries (in T2) of different people and you want to compute the list of people from a given country (let's say the US) and the list of people in this country and whether they are adults or not.
 In Pathway, you can build a function which works on two tables T1 and T2 as follows: